christopher-llop/MIDS205HW/Assignment-3/README.md

 at time 1 but not at time 2

 3.1_S3_store.py
-Stores db_streamT and db_tweets to S3
+Stores db_streamT and db_tweets to S3 in bucket com.christopherllop.w205assignment3
+Note: I spent many hours trying to get the mongodump / mongorestore functions to work, but was unable to figure out how to do so.
+I would greatly appreciate some feedback regarding how to implement this given my setup.
+The task seems to require functions outside of the scope of the class - but I would still like to learn them.